Building a treehouse with children

 Being outdoors in a treehouse gives a strong connection with natural processes.
 A life spent indoors detaches children from the normal cycles of the seasons, the weather and the plants and animals that live around them.
 These factors can all have an effect on the build process.
 Being up in a tree surrounds you with leaves, birds and the varying weather—there is always something new to see and learn in the constantly changing environment.

-Society's sensitivity to risk
+Learning to manage risk

 There are plenty of potential hazards involved with treehouses.
 Facing these and overcoming them teaches a balanced approach to take for risky activities and gives kids the chance to get used to planning for potential dangers.
 As with anything new and dangerous, parental guidance is important, and children need to learn for themselves by example.
 Presenting different problems and working out the safest way to solve them is an extremely valuable lesson.
 It prepares kids for unknown risks they'll face in future when they might not have someone around for advice, and teaches them many practical skills that can be used in everyday life and emergency situations.